FluffFaceYeti/FFY-Commands-OBSPlugin/Comissions.md

 | Stream Highlights / Compilation  |  £30+ | Closed | 0 Slots      |
 | Additional revisions             |    £3 | Open   | Tied to Clients |

+Content must be provided, Sending hours of footage will not be accepeted.

 # Bundle Deals

 **5 Short Clips — £20**